Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Compatibility:

 MC4 connectors are widely used in the solar industry, making them compatible with most solar panels and inverters.
-This standardization simplifies the design and installation of solar systems.
+This standardisation simplifies the design and installation of solar systems.
 Some installers believe that MC4 connectors are interchangeable.
 They are not.

 Mixing connectors from different manufacturers is unsafe and illegal.
 They must be UL-rated for safety.
 Improper connections can cause arcs, leading to potential fires.